Luckey-Elijah/data_structures/README.md

 ## Future Use

 One of my personal goals is that I may become familiar with many different languages, algorithms, and data structures.
-So you can expect some existing structures implented in languages like Python, Go (a personal favorite), or possiby even Java.
+So you can expect some existing structures implemented in languages like Python, Go (a personal favorite), or possibly even Java.
 You may also expect *more* algorithms may appearances on.

 ## Existing Data Structures

-This is a short list of the currently implemented data structures:
+This is a short list of the currently implemented data structures and brief details:

-- trees

-    - binary search trees
+- binary trees

+  - structure:

+    - contains one root node that is used for referencing the entire tree
+    - all non-NULL nodes contain some stored data (such as integers or string)
+    - a node can have up to two sub-nodes/children nodes

+  - use/operations:

+    - traversals: there are several different way to traverse a binary tree, I have implemented **inorder**, **preorder**, and **postorder** traversals (you can read more about them [here](https://www.geeksforgeeks.org/tree-traversals-inorder-preorder-and-postorder/ "Geeksforgeeks Traversals"))
-    - as
+    - asdf